Use this self-service deployment guide as assistance through the deployment and migration process with Dialpad.

 Dialpad suggests Plantronics headsets, which support the use of the command button when used in conjunction with Plantronics' third-party software.

-Please note, the use of the Plantronics command button feature is only available to users using our Native app.
+Please note, the use of the Plantronics command button feature is only available to users using our desktop app.

 Voyager 8200 UC

 Voyager 6200 UC